libreddit/libreddit/README.md

 | [libreddit.lqs5fjmajyp7rvp4qvyubwofzi6d4imua7vs237rkc4m5qogitqwrgyd.onion](http://libreddit.lqs5fjmajyp7rvp4qvyubwofzi6d4imua7vs237rkc4m5qogitqwrgyd.onion/) | 🇨🇦 CA |  |
 | [libreddit.lunar.icu](https://libreddit.lunar.icu) | 🇩🇪 DE | ✅ |

 A checkmark in the "Cloudflare" category here refers to the use of the reverse proxy, [Cloudflare](https://cloudflare).
-The checkmark will not be listed for a site which uses Cloudflare DNS but rather the proxying service which grants Cloudflare the ability to monitor traffic to the website.
+The checkmark will not be listed for a site that uses Cloudflare DNS but rather the proxying service which grants Cloudflare the ability to monitor traffic to the website.

 ---